If you’re thinking about learning Italian, then you might be wondering whether Duolingo’s Italian course is the course for you.

 If you’re new to Duolingo, then it’s worth pointing out that all of Duolingo’s courses are structured in pretty much the same way.

-- The tree is broken up into a set of units.
+The path is broken up into a set of units…

-The basic goal is to work through the tree by completing every lesson… in every level… in every skill… in every unit.
+The basic goal is to work through the tree by completing every lesson… in every level… in every unit… in every section.

 The exercises in the Italian course are basically the same as in all the other courses.
 Some of the common exercises you’ll come across include: